Gabriel Moran: Life

 Moran moved to New York City, where he was named the director of the Graduate Program of Theology and Religious Education at Manhattan College, run by the Brothers in the Bronx (1965-1970), and at New York Theological Seminary, connected to the Episcopal Church (1968-1973).
 During that period, he published Theology and Revelation, which touched on the Catholic Church's formulations of its own identity.
 Like his previous book, it was met by widespread discussion.
 Additionally, he was elected the Provincial Superior of the Brothers of the Province of Long Island and New England (1970-1973).
 He also published Experiences in Community with Sister Maria Harris, S.S.J., another leading figure in religious education.

 From that point, Moran developed a focus on adult education, shifting from the sole focus on children traditionally the focus in the field.
 To develop this, he created a non-profit organization, Alternative Religious Education, of which he was president.

 In 1981 Moran joined the Department of Humanities and the Social Sciences of New York University, where he taught religion, philosophy, and the history of education.
 He made the decision to leave the Brothers of the Christian Schools, and was given a release from his religious vows in 1985 by the Holy See.
-In April 1986 he wed his colleague, Maria Harris, who had left the convent in 1973.
+In April 1986 he wed his colleague, Maria Harris, a former nun who had left her convent in 1973.
 They remained married until her death in 2005.
 That same year he became Director of the Program of Religious Education at New York University, holding that post until 1997.

 Moran's scholarship has played a significant role in ecclesiology and in the development of religious education.
 This can be seen in the large number of leading figures in the field who consider his work seminal in their own development.